chanzuckerberg/napari-hub/docs/customizing-plugin-listing.md

 For some fields, we look to the plugin developer's GitHub repository instead of (or in addition to) PyPI.
 This is only supported, however, if the plugin developer has added a link to their GitHub repository in their PyPI metadata (see [Source Code](#code-repository)).

-Plugin developers can modify these fields by adding a `.napari` configuration folder to their repository, along with the relevant configuration files for a given field.
+Plugin developers can modify these fields by adding a `.napari-hub/` configuration folder to their repository, along with the relevant configuration files for a given field.
 We currently support two configuration files:

 - `.napari-hub/DESCRIPTION.md` for a napari-specific description (see [Description](#description))
 - `.napari-hub/config.yml` for all other configurable fields

+> NOTE: We currently support loading these metadata from `.napari/` but to prevent confusion with the plugin manifest file (canonically, `napari.yml`), `.napari-hub/` is the preferred location for hub-specific configuration, metadata, and plugin documentation.
+We will deprecate support for `.napari/` at some point in the future.

 Fields that can be defined through the napari config include...